metanameEricRoss/metanameEricRoss/README.md

-- Name: Eric Ross.
-- Field: Data Science.
-- Experience: over 1 Year.
+# Hello my name is Eric Ross, I am starting my journey into the world of Data Science.

 - Education: Practicum DataScience (Certificate)
 - 2023 Goal - Break into the data science or data analyitics field.

+## skills and tools
 - Python
     - Pandas
     - Numpy